@OITTTIOClone sources

 deactivate && despacktivate

--installation scripts \(\equiv\) Python recipes including this infocreate environment
+spack-installation scripts \(\equiv\) Python recipes including this infocreate environment

 spack env create hidalgo_lge